-Note also that some studies may examine or adjust for optimism but use an inappropriate method.
-Two common concerns are as follows.
-Firstly, researchers often randomly split a dataset at the participant level in two (one for model development and one for internal validation) which has been shown to be an inadequate way to measure optimism.(109, 160) Secondly, researchers often apply bootstrapping and cross-validation techniques to examine optimism but fail to replicate the exact same model development procedure (e.g. predictor selection procedures, both in univariable analysis and multivariable analysis) and thus may underestimate the actual optimism for their model.(161, 162) Such inappropriate methods would lead to an N for this signalling question.
+Some studies may examine or adjust for optimism but use an inappropriate method.
+Researchers often randomly split a dataset at the participant level in two (one for model development and one for internal validation) which has been shown to be an inadequate way to measure optimism.(109, 160) Secondly, researchers often apply bootstrapping and cross-validation techniques to examine optimism but fail to replicate the exact same model development procedure (e.g. predictor selection procedures, both in univariable analysis and multivariable analysis) and thus may underestimate the actual optimism for their model.(161, 162) Such inappropriate methods would lead to an N for this signalling question.